lpabon/teleport/rfd/0043-kubeaccess-multiparty.md

 ##### MFA tap

-If the `require_mfa_tap` option is enabled then MFA tap input via Yubikey or other is required for the participant to be considered active.
+If the standard `per_session_mfa` option is enabled for a role then MFA tap input via Yubikey or other is required for the participant to be considered active.
 This requirement is on an interval of 1 minute.
 When there is 15 seconds left, an alert is printed to the console.

 ```